DovetailSoftware/sdk-docs/docfx_project/sdk/fcSDK~FChoice.Foundation.FCGeneric~CopyTo.md

 ﻿### CopyTo Method (FCGeneric)

-A one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm) to copy the current [Rows](/sdk/fcSDK~FChoice.Foundation.FCGeneric~Rows.md) collection into
+A one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm) to copy the current rows collection into

 The destination [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm) index to start copying into.

-Copies all the [rows](/sdk/fcSDK~FChoice.Foundation.FCGeneric~Rows.md) of the current **FCGeneric** into to a one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm).
+Copies all the rows of the current **FCGeneric** into to a one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm).

 #### Syntax